PurrNet/PurrDocs/readme/roadmap.md

 ---
 description: >-
-  This page acts as an overview of our current plans for future features.
-We will generally try and keep it in priority from top to bottom.
+  An overview of what we're working on and what's coming next, roughly in priority order from top to bottom.
 ---

 # 🗺️ Roadmap